History of Tampa, Florida: Henry B. Plant

 After decades of efforts by local leaders to connect the area to the United States' rapidly growing railroad network, Tampa's long-standing overland transportation problem was finally remedied in February 1884, when Henry B. Plant ran a railroad line west across central Florida to connect the Tampa Bay area to his railroad network, including his South Florida Railroad.
-Henry Haines constructed the Sanford-Tampa line.
+Engineer Henry Haines constructed the Sanford-Tampa line.
+Plant also brought the Florida Central and Peninsular Railroad into town.

 The railroad enabled phosphate and commercial fishing exports to go north, brought many new products into the Tampa market, and started the first real tourist industry: visitors coming in modest numbers to Henry Plant's first Tampa-area hotels.
+Plant's legacy to the railroad on the west coast of Florida is analogous to Flagler's on the east coast.

 Plant continued his rail line across Tampa to the western side of the Tampa Peninsula, where he built the new town of Port Tampa City on Old Tampa Bay.
 There, he constructed the St. Elmo Inn and Port Tampa Inn for a hoped-for influx of visitors.
 The Port Tampa Inn was larger and had the distinction of being constructed directly on the bay on stilts.
 Both of these early hotels are long gone.